61 NIGHT Africa CRUISE

 Itinerary Summary

-Cape Town/S. AFRICA, Durban/S. AFRICA, Richards Bay/S. AFRICA (Overnight), Port Elizabeth/S. AFRICA (Overnight), Mossel Bay/S. AFRICA, Cape Town/S. AFRICA (Overnight), Cape Town/S. AFRICA (Overnight), Luderitz/NAMIBIA , Walvis Bay/NAMIBIA (Overnight), Jamestown, Banjul/GAMBIA , Dakar/SENEGAL , Gran Canaria (Overnight), Tenerife, Liverpool, Funchal/PORTUGAL (Overnight), Agadir/MOROCCO, St. Lucia, Gibraltar, Seville/SPAIN, Lisbon/PORTUGAL (Overnight), Lisbon/PORTUGAL (Overnight), Huelva/SPAIN, Seville/SPAIN (Overnight), Seville/SPAIN (Overnight), Gibraltar, Granada/SPAIN, Valencia/SPAIN (Overnight), Palma/SPAIN, Barcelona/SPAIN (Overnight), Barcelona/SPAIN (Overnight), Palamos/SPAIN, Carcassonne/FRANCE, Sete/FRANCE, Marseille/FRANCE, St. Tropez/FRANCE, Nice/FRANCE (Overnight), Ajaccio, Rome/ITALY (Overnight)
+Cape Town/S. AFRICA, Durban/S. AFRICA, Richards Bay/S. AFRICA (Overnight), Port Elizabeth/S. AFRICA (Overnight), Mossel Bay/S. AFRICA, Cape Town/S. AFRICA (Overnight), Cape Town/S. AFRICA (Overnight), Luderitz/NAMIBIA , Walvis Bay/NAMIBIA (Overnight), Jamestown, Banjul/GAMBIA , Dakar/SENEGAL , Gran Canaria (Overnight), Tenerife, Liverpool, Funchal/PORTUGAL (Overnight), Agadir/MOROCCO, St. Lucia, Gibraltar, Seville/SPAIN, Lisbon/PORTUGAL (Overnight), Lisbon/PORTUGAL (Overnight), Huelva/SPAIN, Seville/SPAIN (Overnight), Seville/SPAIN (Overnight), Gibraltar, Granada/SPAIN, Valencia/SPAIN (Overnight), Palma/SPAIN, Barcelona/SPAIN (Overnight), Barcelona/SPAIN (Overnight), Palamos/SPAIN, Port Victoria/SEYCHELLES, Sete/FRANCE, Marseille/FRANCE, St. Tropez/FRANCE, Nice/FRANCE (Overnight), Ajaccio, Rome/ITALY (Overnight)

 Book Now